Introduction to Oracy at Meridian High School

-Oracy experiences should not be limited to the curriculum and students should have the opportunity to develop their oracy skills outside of the classroom including:
+Oracy is not limited to the curriculum and there are opportunities for students to further develop their skills outside of the classroom including:

-The impact of this policy will be evidenced through the monitoring of attainment and progress of all students by class teachers.
+The impact of this policy will be monitored through the progress and achievement of all students by class teachers.

-The English Lead, SLT, Head teacher and link Governor will be responsible for monitoring the impact of this policy and standards of spoken language across the school, through work scrutiny, planning scrutiny, learning walks and lesson observations and any other relevant monitoring activities.
+The Oracy Lead, SLT, Head Teacher and link Governor will be responsible for monitoring the impact of the policy and implementation of the oracy framework across the school, through learning walks, planning scrutiny, lesson observations and any other relevant monitoring activities.